 NGLs Sales Volumes increased; however, NGLs price decreased primarily due to decreased propane prices as a result of lower seasonal demand, higher NGLs production levels, and a related decline in oil prices.

 In 2015 Anadarko's net loss dipped sharply by 282% due to the decrease in net sales and impairment charges related to the company’s Greater Natural Buttes oil and gas properties and midstream properties in the Rockies.

 Anadarko explores in high-potential, proven, and emerging basins worldwide.
 Developing a portfolio of primarily unconventional resources provides the company with a stable base of capital-efficient, predictable, and repeatable development opportunities.

 Activities in the Rockies primarily focus on expanding existing fields to increase production and adding proved reserves through horizontal drilling, infill drilling, and down-spacing operations.
-The Company drilled 569 wells and completed 487 wells in the Rockies during 2015.
+The company drilled 447 wells and completed 390 wells in the Rockies during 2015.
 In the Southern and Appalachia Region, the company drilled 338 operated horizontal wells and brought 318 wells online that year.
-In 2015, the company focused its exploration and appraisal activity in East Africa, Côte d’Ivoire, and Colombia.
+In 2015, the company focused its exploration and appraisal activity in East Africa, Côte d'Ivoire, and Colombia.

 Anadarko's strategy is to preserve and build value by focusing its capital investment on longer-dated projects while driving cost savings and efficiencies through every aspect of its business.
 During 2015 the company closed $2 billion of monetizations and lowered its capital expenditures by 36%.